ambonvik/cimba/docs/welcome.rst

 * Cimba is well engineered, self-contained open source.
 There is no mystery to the results you get.
 Each simulated world sits inside its own thread.

-* Cimba is free and should as such fit well into the budget of most research groups.
+* Cimba is free and should fit well into the budget of most research groups.

 What can I use Cimba for?
 -------------------------